PRITHA CHANDRA

 INDIAN INSTITUTE OF TECHNOLOGY DELHI

-I work with the first principles of Transformational Generative Grammar that there is a dedicated grammar machine in the mind, with a set of operations that construct natural language sentences, and that this machine is species-specific and universal.
-My enquiries are directed at the extent of linguistic variability that this machine can support, and if variation can throw any light on how language(s) may have evolved in the human species.
+I work with the first principles of Generative Grammar that there is a dedicated grammar machine in the mind, with a set of operations that construct natural language sentences, and that this machine is species-specific and universal.
+My enquiries are directed at the extent of linguistic variability that this cognitive faculty can support, and if variation can throw any light on how language(s) may have evolved in the human species.